BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*Combat Synerg y — Fíli and Kíli fight together with one purpose, effortlessly*]
+[*Combat Synerg y â€” FÃ­li and KÃ­li fight together with one purpose, effortlessly*]

 [*coordinating their
 offensive.*]

-[*If they are in base contact, Fíli the Dwarf and Kíli the Dwarf may choose to swap places with one another at the start of any phase — this does not count as moving.*]
+[*If they are in base contact, FÃ­li the Dwarf and KÃ­li the Dwarf may choose to swap places with one another at the start of any phase â€” this does not count as moving.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image11.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image12.jpeg)*Mv F S D A W